keerthanasharma12/Pinterest-Website-Clone/README.md

 These can be further developed for customizations resulting in a highly personalized, efficient, and visually distinct application, successfully transforming the Pinterest clone into a unique platform that stands out in functionality and aesthetics.

-The folder #pts contains all the required codes and images that were used in developing this web page.
+The folder "pts" contains all the required codes and images that were used in developing this web page.